-Erika is currently working on her PhD in political science at Indiana University.
-Her focus is on the relationship between democracy and civil society, and she is planning a research project to do in Nicaragua this next year.
-She is a member of a Capoeira Angola group in town and is always working to find more meal prep ideas.
+Erika is working on her PhD in political science at Indiana University.
+Her focus is on the relationship between liberal democracy and civil society.
+She is a member of the Friends of Batahola board and enjoys going to the boxing gym and playing pool.

 2015 – 2017